pytest-dev/pytest/doc/en/monkeypatch.rst

         with pytest.raises(EnvironmentError):
             _ = get_os_user_lower()

-This behavior can be be moved into ``fixture`` structures and shared across tests:
+This behavior can be moved into ``fixture`` structures and shared across tests:

 .. code-block:: python